hkelf/enalean-mvw-blogpost/blogpost.md

 We thought that Knockout was a great framework with great documentation, easy to learn and extend.
 But... **AngularJS is the winner** because:

 * It's more consistent because you have all the features you'll need out of the box.
-* It's not louder than Knockout
+* It's not heavier than Knockout
 * It forces us to be more structured in our JavaScript development so, by following the docuentation and applying its recommended practices, we know we will be doing things the "right way"".
 * It has also a bigger community, more people talk about it on the Internet.
 We think it's a better choice for an open source project; more people are familiar with AngularJS so it's easier to encourage contributions than with Knockout.
 Here are Google trends between the two frameworks: